cataclym/KaikiBot/README.md

 * TypeScript `npm install -g typescript` https://www.npmjs.com/package/typescript
 * Build tools (Windows) `npm i --global --production windows-build-tools` | (Linux) <a href="https://github.com/Automattic/node-canvas/wiki/Installation:-Fedora-and-other-RPM-based-distributions"> Find your distribution and dependencies here </a>

-1. Clone repo
+1. Clone repo: `git clone https://gitlab.com/cataclym/KaikiDeishuBot.git`
+1. `cd KaikiDeishuBot/src`
-1. Go into `src` folder.
-Edit`config.ts` - Add your bot token and edit the other inputs. // Need help?
+1. Edit `config.ts` - Add your bot token. // Need help?
 Come join our server!
-1. Terminal: `cd nadekosengokubot`
-1. Terminal: `npm i`
+1. `npm i`
-1. Terminal: `npm start`
+1. `npm start`
 1. ?
 1. Profit

 **Note:**
-By default the role that excludes users is currently called `Nadeko-excluded`.
+By default the role that excludes users is currently called `Dadbot-excluded`.
 It can be changed in `src/config.ts`.
 It will autocreate the role if it doesnt exist first time you type `+exlude`.
 And as long as it has "Manage roles" permissions.

 Having issues?
 Come join us on discord here